PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 # CONCUR Reimbursement SOP
 Reimbursement for expenses (typically: conference travel) is one of the most administratively demanding tasks in the lab.
 The goal of this wiki (now maintained by Lia Brodrick) is to make this processess as efficient as possible and reduce headaches.
 Nonetheless, there are MANY compliance requirements and as such it is *REQUIRED* that this instructions are closely adhered to.

-From the outset, please be preapred that this is a very time-intensive process that each lab member must manage for their own expenses.
+From the outset, please be prepared that this is a very time-intensive process that each lab member must manage for their own expenses.
 While Lia is here to assist she is not an admin who will do this for you.
 As such, it is necessary to read *all* the documentation below *before* proceeding.
-Note that questions regarding reimbursement (or suggested updates to this documnetation) should be posted to the #concur slack channel to preserve knowledge over time -- not addressed via DMs to Lia or Ted.
+Note that questions regarding reimbursement (or suggested updates to this document) should be posted to the #concur slack channel to preserve knowledge over time -- not addressed via DMs to Lia or Ted.

 For all lab-related expenses that you wish to have reimbursed via the CONCUR system follow the documentation outlined below.
 If you have a PennKey then you are able to submit reimbursements.
 It is _essential_ that this be done in a timely manner; Penn policy prohibits reimbursements after 6 months.
 Please submit expenses immediately after they are incurred and *expect a lengthy review process*.
 Due to high demands for compliance, reimbursements are often rejected by compliance officers multiple times after they have been approved by Ted.
 As such, requests not submitted immediately after they are incurred risk being unpaid, leaving the lab member with the bill.
 There is no remedy for this if it occurs.